GokuSSGodd/ShellCommander/README.md

 ShellCommander requires a Unix-like environment to run.
 Installation involves compiling the source code:

-g++ -std=c11 -Wall -o ShellCommander ShellCommander.cpp
+gcc -std=c11 -Wall -o ShellCommander ShellCommander.c

-Ensure you have g++ or an equivalent C++ compiler installed in your system.
+Ensure you have gcc or an equivalent C compiler installed in your system.
 Contributing

 Contributions to ShellCommander are welcome, especially from students and educators who wish to expand the tool's capabilities or educational scope.